dsahdr/iconicchain-test/README.md

 ```

 ### Fill database
-As the CRUD for users and organizations were not required in task description,
+As the CRUD for users and organizations were not required in the task description,
 this instances can be created manually in shell or using manage.py command:

-command to enter shell_plus (ptpython implementation)
+The command to enter shell_plus (ptpython implementation)
 ```
 make shell
 ```
-command to create database fixtures (transfers users and organizations data
+The command to create database fixtures (transfers users and organizations data
 from config dataclass to database models)
 ```
 make fixtures
 ```

 ### Usage
-Absolute swagger link is based on allowed hosts from config file
+Absolute swagger link is based on allowed hosts from the config file
-and django expose port from env file.WW
+and django expose port from the env file.

 Defaults to http://localhost:8000/api/v1/swagger/

-To access API with access restriction "IsAuthenticated" through swagger,
+There is a possibility to add auth token from /users/login/ response into the "Authorization" modal with "Token" prefix to access API with access restriction "IsAuthenticated" through swagger,

-it is possible to add auth token from /users/login/ response into the "Authorization" modal with "Token" prefix
+So, the correct input shall look like:

-So, correct input shall look like: "Token 5d5274a4c1fcb3db9d252cfca2326b02a595a40ff54dd9492056d770831d010c"
+"Token 5d5274a4c1fcb3db9d252cfca2326b02a595a40ff54dd9492056d770831d010c"

 ## Project Features